-- Sir David Varney (BSc Chemistry 1968) – first executive chairman of HM Revenue and Customs.
+- Sir David Varney – first executive chairman of HM Revenue and Customs.

-- Alan Parker (BSc Hotel and Catering Management 1969) – Chairman of Mothercare and former CEO of Whitbread.
+- Alan Parker – chairman of Mothercare and former CEO of Whitbread.

-- Robert Earl (BSc Hotel and Catering Management 1973) – founder of the Planet Hollywood chain.
+- Robert Earl – founder of the Planet Hollywood chain.

-- Mrs Justice Dobbs DBE (BSc Russian and Law 1976) – the first non-white person to be appointed to the senior judiciary of England and Wales.
+- Mrs Justice Dobbs DBE – the first non-white person to be appointed to the senior judiciary of England and Wales.

-- Paul Sheffield (BSc Civil Engineering 1983) – Chief executive of construction giants Kier Group.
+- Paul Sheffield – chief executive of construction giant, Kier Group.

-- Neil Chapman (BSc Chemical Engineering 1984) – Senior vice-president with Exxon Mobil.
+- Neil Chapman – senior vice president with Exxon Mobil.

-- Professor Tanya Byron (PsychD Clinical Psychology 1995) – broadcaster, clinician and Chancellor of Edge Hill University.
+- Professor Tanya Byron – broadcaster, clinician and chancellor of Edge Hill University.

-- Samuel Okell (BMus Music and Sound Recording 2002) – grammy-winning music producer and graduate of Surrey's Tonmeister course.
+- Chris Benstead – Oscar and BAFTA-winning music editor and graduate of Surrey's Tonmeister course.